boss-defender/TapSpin/README.md

 ## 📦 Quick Local Setup

 No compilation or build steps are necessary!
-To run this project, just download the file and double click it to play .
+To run this project, just download the file and double click it to play through any browser.